 - Preference is given to multi-generational operations.

-The annual rural beautification awards competition was held on August 2nd, with five judges on the tour representing the horticultural and landscape industry, agriculture and the media.
-After spending the day visiting a total of 9 properties winners were chosen in three different categories.
+The annual rural beautification awards competition was held on August 3, with five judges on the tour representing the horticultural, landscape, agriculture and media industries.
+After spending the day visiting various nominated properties, winners were chosen in four different categories.